madviking/pydantic-llm-tester/docs/BRIEF_FOR_LLM.md

 - No function should be longer than 200 lines.
 - No class should be longer than 700 lines.
 - Feel free to create new files to make things more modular.
 - Configuration should be kept in pyllm_config.json - extend that when needed.
-No other config files besides provide config files.
+No other config files besides provider specific config files.
 - ALWAYS write tests before implementing.
 TDD!
 - ALWAYS stop for approval after creating the tests.
 - ALWAYS run tests after making changes.
 - ALWAYS rely on providers for getting and modifying the LLM's, Configs, and Pydantic models.
 - PATHS should always be coming from the utils, never hard coded.
+- Use the provided venv information.
+Don't install packages or try to modify it.
+Always activate it to run any commands.